paug/android-makers-2018/_posts/2017-03-07-leboncoin-a-down-to-earth-company.markdown

 date:   2017-03-06 19:00:00
 isStaticPost: false
 ---
+Launched in 2006, leboncoin is now one of the top 5 most consulted websites in France; more specifically, the number 1 website for private sales and the leader in real estate, car sales and job ads markets.

-The android and Ios app has already been downloaded more than 12 million times.
+The android app launched in 2012 has already been downloaded more than 12 million times.
 It is used by more than 1 million unique visitors each day.
 The quality is not set aside with a rating of 4.24 stars and a crash rate of 99.85% free session.
-Since its launch in 2006, leboncoin has incorporated Androids technology into their business frame.

 The IT is agile using Scrum method.
 Every committed code is reviewed by developers and Jenkins jobs to attest the non-regression.
-Le Bon Coin is improving their CI to maximize automation, and to ensure the quality of their releases, they have a QA team composed of dedicated developers and analysts.
+Leboncoin is improving their CI to maximize automation, and to ensure the quality of their releases, they have a QA team composed of dedicated developers and analysts

-Leboncoin is now one of the top 4 most consulted websites in France; more specifically, the number 1 website for private sales and the leader in real estate, car sales and job ads markets.

 **About**